Residential City Profile

-Get a more detailed overview of the city you are interested to invest.
+Get a more detailed overview of the city you are interested to invest in.
 Rather than just looking at the city as a whole, go that bit deeper.
 Look at the different districts, look at the property prices and how they have been impacted by changes i.e gentrification that has taken place in the last years.
 This could be a good indication of the impact on the prices for the future.
 Good and thourough information can make a world of a difference.

 A good indication of how realistic the property prices are, can be gauged on how long properties stay on the market before being sold.
 When properties are slow to sell , this could indicate room for negotiation!
 When properties are moving quickly, then you have to move quickly too!
 Adapt to the situation at hand and you will find greater success in your endeavors.

 Macroeconomic data can also provide some valuable information, particularly when you are looking at it from a ‘supply /demand’ perspective.
 Comparing the number of households in the district and the number of housing units available, is a good indicator how the property prices could develop.
 When the demand is higher than the number of properties available on the market, prices will rise.